GLEAM® Instruction in the Classroom

 • Engage in learning experiences that emphasize higher-order thinking, are rooted in grade-level work, and offer just-in-time supports as needed.

-• Display confidence and pride in who they are, critiquing content, challenging inequity, and pairing their learning with their lived experiences to claim their rightful space in the world.
+• Display confidence and pride in who they are, critiquing content and pairing their learning with their lived experiences to claim their rightful place in the world.

 • Engage in communal sense-making experiences that prioritize collaboration and group success.

-We at UnboundEd are grateful to be your partners on this collective journey toward providing students grade-level, engaging, affirming, and meaningful instruction.
+We at UnboundEd are grateful to be your partners on this shared journey toward providing every single student with grade-level, engaging, affirming, and meaningful instruction.